Health Unit Coordinator

 Charter College

 The online health unit coordinator certificate at Charter College can be completed in as little as ten months.
-This is a flexible program with all of the courses being taught virtually.
-This allows students to complete their work at their own pace and on their own time.
-There are less rigorous part-time options for students as well.
-Topics covered in this program include the fundamentals of healthcare delivery, patient care, hospital unit management, medical insurance, and records management.
+This flexible program teaches all of the courses virtually, allowing students to complete their work at their own pace and on their own time.
+There are also less rigorous part-time options.
+This program covers the fundamentals of healthcare delivery, patient care, hospital unit management, medical insurance, and records management.

-Upon completion of this program, students will be eligible to sit for the NAHUC exam.
-While this exam is typically complete at the closest Charter College location, it can be proctored at most testing facilities or even virtually.
-A computer is included in the cost of tuition to help students complete this online program,
+Upon completing this program, students will be eligible to sit for the NAHUC exam.
+While this exam is typically completed at the closest Charter College location, it can be proctored at most testing facilities or even virtually.
+A computer is included in the cost of tuition to help students complete this online program.

 • Location: Vancouver, WA